brminnick/EntryCustomReturnPlugin/README.md

 ### 1. Set the `ReturnType` Property

-The `ReturnType` Property is an enum containing 6 different types: Default, Go, Next, Done, Send, Search.
+The `ReturnType` property is an enum containing 6 different types: Default, Go, Next, Done, Send, Search.

 ```csharp
 var goReturnTypeCustomEntry = new CustomReturnEntry